maniospas/pygrank/docs/userguide/setup.md

     ... # code to run on pytorch here
 ```

-In dense mode, the tensorflow backend attempts to store graphs in dense square
+Dense mode attempts to store graphs in dense square
-matrices that take full advantage of tensorflow's parallelization.
+matrices that take full advantage of tensorflow's parallelization,
+which is several times faster than sparse counterparts.
-If there is not enough memory to allocate a sparse adjacency matrix,
+If there is not enough memory to allocate the necessary dense matrices,
-the backend generates a sparse version and creates a warning.
+this backend generates a sparse version and creates a warning.
-The backend's initialization also accepts a device string or object to
+Its initialization also accepts an optional device string or object to
 which computations should be internally transferred.
 If provided, this needs to
-be a tensorflow device name.
+be a tensorflow device or device name.
 <br>
 <b class="parameters">Installation</b><br> `pip install tensorflow[and-cuda]`<br>On Windows install WSL2 (Windows Subsystem for Linux) first.<br>
 <b class="parameters">Links</b><br> [tensorflow](https://www.tensorflow.org/install)